kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Tiny URL.md

 ### Requirements/Goals
 #### Functional
-- Having a service to generate a shorter and unique url link by given a URL input
+- Having a service to generate a shorter and unique url link by given a URL input - `UrlService.encode(long_url)`
-- Redirect user to original link when client tries to access with provided shorten url
+- Redirect user to original link when client tries to access with provided shorten url - `UrlService.decode(short_url)`
 - **Discussion**: Should shorten url link be expire?
 Who would make the decision?
 User or Us?
 - **Discussion**: Users should optionally be able to pick a custom short link for their URL.
 #### Non Functional